kowshikthopalli/EEE598_SML_project/README.md

 # EEE598_SML_project
 Pytorch code for reproducing the results of our group project.
 Requirements-

 'PyTorch 1.0'

 'Torchvision'

 and usual Python ML libraries such as

-'Scipy'
+Scipy

-'Numpy'
+Numpy

-'scikit-learn'
+scikit-learn

-'pandas'
+panda

-'seaborn'
+seaborn

 Also since this is a deep-learning project- will need a Nvidia GPU  with cuda and PyTorch configured to use this GPU if you intend to train the networks